NGC 5474 X-1: a neutron star ULX in an old stellar cluster?: Optical data

 The obtained agreement between the observed SED and the best fitting model produced by \textsc{magphys} for the adopted redshift appeared to be very poor (Fig.~\ref{fig:extobj_sed}).
 The model follows the measured fluxes only in two red filters, while the fluxes in the remaining three filters and the rollover below 4000\,\AA\ cannot be reproduced.
-The achieved fit statistic is $\chi^2 = 27$ for five data points and five the main model parameters.
-This gives a formal number of degrees of freedom equaled to zero which does not allow to use reduced $\chi^2$ for a goodness-of-fit test.
-However, it has been shown \citep*{Andrae2010chisq} that a number of degrees of freedom is not strictly defined for complicated nonlinear models: it always lies in the range from 0 to N-1 where N is a number of data points and may change during the fitting procedure.
-So, even in the case of 4 degrees the obtained $\chi^2$ value corresponds to the p-value of $\approx2\times10^{-6}$ which completely rejects the model.
-As one of possible alternatives to reduced $\chi^2$, \cite{Andrae2010chisq} propose a Kolmogorov-Smirnov (KS) test to assess goodness of fit, since the normalised residuals `(data--model)/error' have to follow the normal distribution with zero mean and unity variance if the model is true.
-We performed this test and obtained the value of the KS-statistics of 0.55 which corresponds to the p-value of 0.058.
+The achieved fit statistic is $\chi^2 = 27$ for five data points and five main model parameters.
+This gives a formal number of degrees of freedom equalled to zero which does not allow to use the reduced $\chi^2$ as a goodness-of-fit test.
+However, it has been shown \citep*{Andrae2010chisq} that the number of degrees of freedom is not strictly defined for complicated nonlinear models: it always lies in the range from 0 to N-1 (where N is the number of data points) and may change during the fitting procedure.
+So, even in the case of 4 degrees, the obtained $\chi^2$ value corresponds to the p-value of $\approx2\times10^{-6}$ which completely rejects the model.
+As one of the possible alternatives to the reduced $\chi^2$, \cite{Andrae2010chisq} propose to perform a Kolmogorov-Smirnov (KS) test to assess the goodness of fit, since the normalised residuals `(data--model)/error' have to follow the normal distribution with zero mean and unity variance if the model is true.
+We performed this test and obtained the value of a KS-statistics of 0.55 which corresponds to the p-value of 0.058.